Asthma medications: Know your options

 Long-term control medications

-Many people with asthma need to take long-term control medications on a daily basis.
-You take these medications even when you don't have symptoms.
+Many people with asthma need to take long-term control medications daily, even when they don't have symptoms.
 There are several types of long-term control medications, including the following.

 These anti-inflammatory drugs are the most effective and commonly used long-term control medications for asthma.
 They reduce swelling and tightening in your airways.
-You may need to use these medications for several days to weeks before they reach their maximum benefit.
-Inhaled corticosteroids include:
+You may need to use these medications for several months before you get their maximum benefit.

 - Budesonide (Pulmicort)